Melekdmr/Melekdmr/README.md

 <h1 align="center">Hi👋, I'm Melek Demir</h1>
 <h3 align="center">
-I am a computer engineer👩‍💻</h3>
+🛠️A problem-solver at heart and a Computer Engineer who turns ideas into impactful solutions 👩🏻‍💻 </h3>

 # 💫 About Me:
-🌱 I'm currently learning .NET || Backend Development <br>
+🌱 I'm currently exploring the world of .NET || Backend Development to build scalable and efficient applications. <br>

 📫How to reach me melekddmr@outlook.com